spispy: Open source flash emulation

 The first question is "what is a spi flash?".
-These are the small chips on a computer mainboard, frequently called "boot ROMs" although that is a bit of misnomer, that contain the "firmware" or "BIOS" for the machine.
+These are the small chips on a computer mainboard, frequently called "boot ROMs" although that is a bit of misnomer since they are re-writable these days and not actual ROMs.
+These flash chips contain the "firmware" or "BIOS" for the machine that is executed when the system is first powered on, before any of the other devices are initialized.

-The original BIOSes were proprietary to each machine and most were fairly simple since they had to fit in a few kilobytes of ROM chip -- they would locate the bootloader for the operating system on a floppy or harddisk and jump into it.
-It remained resident to perform basic input and output functions,
+The original BIOSes were proprietary to each machine and most were fairly simple since they had to fit in a few kilobytes of ROM chip -- they would locate the bootloader for the operating system on a floppy or harddisk boot block and jump into it.
+Most of the BIOSes remained resident to perform basic input and output functions,

 This firmware used to be stored in actual ROMs, although in more modern systems it is in a non-volatile flash memory, typically in an 8 pin SOIC package.
 Pulling up the datasheet for this one reveals the expansion of the SPI acronym: Serial Peripheral Interface, a fairly generic term for the separate clock and data bus that it uses.
-Unlike the original 64 KiB BIOS chips, modern SPI flashes are typically 16 or 32 MiB.
+Unlike the original 64 KiB BIOS chips, modern SPI flashes are typically 64 or 128 megabits, which is 16 or 32 MiB: not enormous, but plenty of space compared to 64 KiB.

-These larger chips allow significantly more complexity in the firmware, and the proprietary Unified Extensible Firmware Interface (UEFI) firmware used by most commodity systems has added graphics, networking and more.
-The open source firmware like coreboot and linuxboot attempt to reduce that complexity by replacing the closed source vendor UEFI with free software that we can read the source code and modify to fit our needs.
+These larger chips allow significantly more complexity in the firmware, and the proprietary Unified Extensible Firmware Interface (UEFI) firmware used by most commodity systems has added graphics, networking and more: it's a few million lines of code and an entire operating system.
+There are also open source firmware like coreboot and linuxboot.
+In addition to being able to read the source code and modify it to fit our needs, it is much simpler and reduced complexity compared tothe closed source vendor UEFI.

 Slow erase speeds

-You might think that the chips aren't very large only 16 MiB, remember? except that they are not optimized for frequent writes. the chips have to be written in 4KiB sectors, which have to be erased before they can be re-written, and this erase time in the worst case is 120 milliseconds.
+You might think that the chips aren't very large only 16 MiB, remember? except that they are intended to be mostly read-only and are not optimized for frequent writes.
+The chips have to be written in 4KiB sectors, which have to be erased before they can be re-written, and this erase time in the worst case is 120 milliseconds.
 So multiply 120ms by 16 MiB divide by 4 KiB is around eight minutes for the worst case.

 First step is that you have to power down the machine under test -- the SPI bus doesn't like having multiple devices driving it.
 Then you have to carefully attach your flash programmer clip to the chip.